 The upper cervical spine injury that occurs in two unique vertebrae, the atlas (C1) and the axis C2) and adjoining structures.
-The skull base with its bony and ligamentous elements surrounding the foramen magnum plays an integral part in maintenance of the normal functional alignment of these two cervical vertebrae.
+The skull base with its bony and ligamentous elements surrounding the foramen magnum plays an integral part in the maintenance of the normal functional alignment of these two cervical vertebrae.

 Upper cervical spine injury also includes all osseous and ligamentous structures between the skull base and the cranial side of the C-3 vertebra.

-Because of complex anatomy and a major role played by ligaments in stability, this region is quite vulnerable to injury in high energy trauma.
+Because of complex anatomy and a major role played by ligaments instability, this region is quite vulnerable to injury in high energy trauma.
 This unique composition also makes the assessment difficult and aid of imaging studies becomes very important.

 The assessment should be performed according to standard guidelines and should include cranial nerve examination.
-Prior to advent of trauma management systems, these injuries were almost always fatal but the survival has been improving with better management.
+Prior to the advent of trauma management systems, these injuries were almost always fatal but the survival has been improving with better management.

 In conscious, oriented patients the symptoms of neck pain, headache, and tenderness in the area might suggest the injury to this area.

 Neurologic deficits range from complete high quadriplegia to incomplete injuries, such as cruciate paralysis or disorders affecting brainstem function.

 Unconscious patients pose an increased diagnostic challenge and need to be scrutinized for the possible spinal column and cord injury.
 The imaging studies play a greater role in these cases.

 The three bony components of the upper cervical spine are

 - Skull base